Nosotros los Nobles

-Nosotros los Nobles, also called The Noble Family and We Are the Nobles, is a 2013 Mexican dark comedy film directed by Gary Alazraki, starring Gonzalo Vega, Luis Gerardo Méndez, Karla Souza and Juan Pablo Gil, with Ianis Guerrero, Carlos Gascón and Mario Haddad in supporting roles.
+Nosotros los Nobles, also called The Noble Family and We Are the Nobles, is a 2013 Mexican dark comedy film directed by Gary Alazraki, starring Gonzalo Vega, Luis Gerardo Méndez, Karla Souza and Juan Pablo Gil, with Ianis Guerrero, Karla Sofía Gascón and Mario Haddad in supporting roles.

 Plot

 Located in modern Mexico City, The Noble Family tells the story of a wealthy Mexican businessman, Germán Noble, and his three grown children, Javier, Bárbara, and Carlos.

 Being always busy at his job, Germán doesn't realize that his kids are doing nothing with their lives, while carelessly spending his money.
 He never touches the subject, for he attributes their attitude to the depression his children feel in the wake of their mother's death.

 Though Javier works in his father's construction company (in theory), he spends most of his time partying with friends.
 When not socializing, he dreams up unrealistic and often impossible projects that are often mocked by his father's business partner, Anwar Karim.
 Hoping to motivate Javier, Germán tells him he plans to leave the company to him in the future, and so he charges Javier with bigger responsibilities.
 Javier instead flies to Miami with his friends, leaving a subordinate to take his place at a very important business function.